dyuk01/blog/_posts/2024-05-16-RemoveDuplicatesfromSortedArray2.markdown

             # If the next element is not the duplicate, reset count
             if nums[i] != nums[index] :
                 count = 0
-            # If count is more than one, skip adding to the array
+            # If there is more than one duplicate, skip adding to the array
             if count > 1 :
                 continue
             # Add the element to the array and increment index